rafaponieman/django-buster/README.md

 Because django-buster caches the busters.json file, a management command is provided to re-read the file.
 It is advised to run this command as part of your deployment process.

-`manage.py reload`: will re-read the busters.json file and re-cache its contents.
+`manage.py buster reload`: will re-read the busters.json file and re-cache its contents.
 Run this after deploying static assets.

-`manage.py clear`: will clear the cached version of the busters.json file.
+`manage.py buster clear`: will clear the cached version of the busters.json file.

 ## Settings